Bengbu Anhui, China Travel Guide

 Confirm your place with the driver before departing.

-Ensure your navigation apps (Baidu Maps, Amap) have offline maps downloaded to assist with initial orientation without data connectivity.
+Ensure your navigation apps (Baidu Maps navigation, Amap) have offline maps downloaded to assist with initial orientation without data connectivity.

-Prepare for your departure to ensure a stress-free end to your trip.
+Prepare for your departure to ensure a stress-free the end of your travels.

-China has a limited Value Added Tax (VAT) refund scheme for foreign tourists.
+China has a limited Value Added Tax (VAT) refund scheme for overseas travelers.
 This applies to certain goods purchased over a certain value from designated stores.

 Take a photo of your luggage and its contents before you leave home.